kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

  - Step 4 - Install the requirements.txt --> "pip3 install -r requirements.txt" for MacOs and
    "pip install -r requirements.txt" for Windows
  - Step 5 - Start the Flask application
-   - run the main application: "python3 main.py"
+   - run the main application: "python3 main.py" for macOS and Windows: "python main.py"
    - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000
  - Step 6 - Open the application in a browser
    - Once the terminal shows that flask is running, open the URL in any browser